alessandrofoglia07/chat-application-c/README.md

 <p align="center">
   <a href="#key-features">Key Features</a> •
   <a href="#how-to-use">How To Use</a> •
+  <a href="#demo">Demo</a> •
   <a href="#license">License</a>
 </p>

 ## Key Features

 -   **Multi-Client Support**: Allows multiple clients to connect and communicate with each other simultaneously.
 -   **Real-Time Messaging**: Enables real-time message exchange between clients.
 -   **Threaded Client Handling**: Utilizes multi-threading to handle multiple clients efficiently.
 -   **Command Support**: Provides built-in commands such as /help, /send, /clear, and /quit for enhanced user interaction.
 -   **Broadcast Messaging**: Supports broadcasting messages to all connected clients or excluding the sender.
 -   **Graceful Exit**: Allows clients to exit the chat gracefully by typing "exit".
 -   **Error Handling**: Provides appropriate error messages and responses for invalid requests or missing files.
 -   **Simple Setup**: Minimal dependencies and easy setup for running and testing the server and client locally.

 ## How To Use